Silsila Badalte Rishton Ka To Return To TV; The Creative Producer Was Against Drashti Dhami’s Exit!

 Drashti’s Exit

 About Drashti's exit, many things have been said.
-It was said that Drashti quit the show as she didn't want to play the role of a mother on screen and also she didn't like the storyline post leap (playing possessive wife).
+It was said that Drashti quit the show as she didn't want to play the role of a mother on screen and that she didn't like the storyline post leap (playing possessive wife).

 Pearl Was Against Drashti’s Exit

-Regarding Drashti's exit, Pearl told the entertainment portal as saying, "I was totally against Nandini not being a part of the show, but then, she did not want to play a mother and an insecure wife.
+Regarding Drashti's exit, Pearl told the entertainment portal, "I was totally against Nandini not being a part of the show, but then, she did not want to play a mother and an insecure wife.
 Thus, she left the show.
 It was a challenge and a lot of people thought that the show will not survive, but look at the show right now, it's ruling the digital space."

 Silsila Is Number One On Voot!